Patients

 “Receiving cancer treatment while trying to maintain a sense of normalcy in my life has been very challenging at times.
 I commute several hours to my treatment center and once I get there, the treatment itself can take hours.
 I want to spend more of my day with my grandchildren or relaxing at our beach home,” said Faulhaber.

-“Discussing my treatment options with my doctor has been crucial — they’ve helped me select a care plan that best meets my needs, and we continue to discuss new options that could give me time back in my day and flexibility.”
+“Discussing my treatment options with my doctor has been crucial — they’ve helped me select a care plan that best meets my needs, and we continue to discuss options that could give me time back in my day and flexibility.”

 • Roz Faulhaber